OPCAT-Labs/wallet-extension/packages/utils/README.md

 ## Contributing

-We welcome contributions to the UniSat Wallet SDK.
+We welcome contributions to the Opcat Wallet SDK.
 If you are interested in contributing and you have a bug or an idea, browse the open issues before opening a new one.
 You can also take a look at the [Open Source Guides](https://opensource.guide/).

 ## Support